powbot/docs/The_Noob_Section/Installation.md

 To install via ADB you'll need to first connect ADB to your instance.
 This is easy; follow these steps.

 Click on the settings icon at the bottom right of your Bluestacks instance and head down to the "Advanced tab".
+If you followed the LDPlayer installation guide, ADB will already be enabled on your device and should show up in the installer in the ADB tab.

 Here you should see the following information